deakjahn/huge_listview/README.md

   /// Called to build a widget when there is an error.
   errorBuilder: (context, error) => <some Widget>,
   /// Event to call with the index of the topmost visible item in the viewport while scrolling.
-  /// Can be used to display the current letter of an alphabetically sorted list, for instance.
+  /// Can be used eg. to display the current letter of an alphabetically sorted list.
   firstShown: (index) {},
 );
 ```